mmcdole/gofeed/CONTRIBUTING.md

 ## Before opening a pull request

-For bug fixes, go ahead and open a PR directly.
-For new features or behavior changes, open an issue first so the design can be discussed before you invest time in an implementation.
+Open an issue first — for bug fixes, so the problem is on record and the fix has something to reference; for new features or behavior changes, so the design can be discussed before you invest time in an implementation.
+Reference the issue from your PR (e.g. `Fixes #123`).

 PRs target `master`.
 CI runs the following on the two most recent Go releases;
 running them locally first saves a round trip: